 - pain in or around your nose

-- a bent or crooked nose (swelling can cause your nose to look bent or crooked, even if it is not broken)
+- a swollen nose or swelling around your nose, which can cause your nose to look bent or crooked even if it’s not broken

 - bleeding from your nose

-- bruising around your nose and eyes (bruising usually disappears after two or three days)
+- bruising around your nose and eyes, which usually disappears after two or three days

 - a rubbing or grating sound or feeling when you move your nose

-- Your nose is bleeding and will not stop.
+- Your nose is bleeding heavily and won’t stop.